-To ensure that the correct Career Progress Increment (CPI) and Length of Service (LOS) CP is processed for faculty members in the annual Faculty Salary Increase process, administrators must check the accuracy of the CPI data for their faculty members by the end of March.
+To ensure that the correct Career Progress Increment (CPI) and Length of Service (LOS) CP is processed for faculty members in the annual Faculty Salary Increase process, administrators must check the accuracy of the CP data for their faculty members.
 Two CPI reports exist in HRMS that administrators will need to run so that they can check the CPI data for their faculty members.
 Two LOS CP reports also exist.